juancumbeq/platzi-react-with-vite-tailwind/README.md

 ## [FILTERING CATEGORIES WITH JAVASCRIPT]()

-The filtering products by categories is mainly executed in the Context component, the App component just defines the routes and the element which will be rendered (Home page).
+Filtering products by categories is mainly executed in the Context component; the App component only defines the routes and the elements that will be rendered (Home page).

 App: